zkPassOfficial/Transgate-JS-SDK/README.md

 ## Register an develop account

 Please register an account on the [zkPass Dev Center](https://dev.zkapss.org/dashboard) and create a project.
-Then you can add templates for your project.
+Then you can add schemas for your project.

 ## Installation